feldroop/genedex/ROADMAP.md

         the condensed text with rank support will get smaller and maybe faster.
         A text sampled suffix array could be an option, or a "sparse" text with rank support substructure.
 - paired blocks for improved memory usage when using larger alphabets
-- maybe a slow, super-low memory construction mode using the `sufr` crate (store suffix array in file)
-- experiment with batched search
-- mayeb type-erase index storage type and choose automatically for text size (does that work with savefile?)

 ### Large topics, is the goal to eventually support